pandoc-jp/pandoc-doc-ja/_build/html/_sources/users-guide.rst.txt

 Syntax highlighting
 ===================

-Pandoc will automatically highlight syntax in `fenced code blocks <#fenced-code-blocks>`__ that are marked with a language name.
-The Haskell library `skylighting <https://github.com/jgm/skylighting>`__ is used for highlighting.
+Pandoc will automatically highlight syntax in `fenced code blocks`_ that are marked with a language name.
+The Haskell library `skylighting`_ is used for highlighting.
 Currently highlighting is supported only for HTML, EPUB, Docx, Ms, and LaTeX/PDF output.
 To see a list of language names that pandoc will recognize, type
 ``pandoc --list-highlight-languages``.